RMJHQwQ/MPT/README.md

 ```

 # Data
 In this paper, we construct four datasets with multi-perspective thinkings from the LMMs in multimodal sentiment analysis tasks on the basis of the datasets MVSA, Memotion and the CH-Mits.
 These four datasets file is given in this repository whose filename ends with '.tsv'.
-(Tips: If you see the encoding errors in the annonymous repository, you can download the ```.tsv``` file on your own device and then the errors will disappear.)

 We upload the original MVSA-Single dataset in the MVSA-Single folder.

 For original MVSA-Multiple dataset, please refer to https://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/

-For original Memotion dataset, please refer to paper "Task Report: Memotion Analysis 1.0 @SemEval 2020: The Visuo-Lingual Metaphor!"
+For original Memotion dataset, please refer to paper "Task Report: Memotion Analysis 1.0 @SemEval 2020: The Visuo-Lingual Metaphor!" https://aclanthology.org/2020.semeval-1.99/

 For original CH-Mits dataset, please refer to https://github.com/Marblrdumdore/CH-Mits